sdsc-complecs/Linux-text-tools/Exercises/Answers.md

 # Answers to exercises

 ### head/tail 1
-Display the first three/last three lines of file.txt using the head/tail commands.
+Display the first three/last three lines of file-short.txt using the head/tail commands.

 ```
-head -3 file.txt
+head -3 file-short.txt
-tail -3 file.txt
+tail -3 file-short.txt
 ```

 ### head/tail 2
-Using a combination of head and tail, display lines 5-10 of file.txt
+Using a combination of head and tail, display lines 5-10 of file-short.txt

 ```
-head -10 file.txt | tail -5
+head -10 file-short.txt | tail -5
 ```

 ### paste 1